mattearly/best_makefile_for_cpp/README.md

 # best_makefile_for_cpp

-*best in my current opinion of building this, there is probably a better makefile but I like this because it keeps things simple and can work great for about any project*
+*best in my current opinion at the time of building this, there is probably a better makefile but I like this because it keeps things simple and can work great for about any project*

 ### This Makefile is for a project folder structure with the following criteria: